sonata-project/SonataAdminBundle/Resources/doc/reference/form_help_message.rst

     class NoteAdminExtension extends AdminExtension
     {

-        // add this field to the datagrid everytime its available /**
+        // add this field to the datagrid every time its available /**
          * @param DatagridMapper $datagridMapper
          */